kinguinltdhk/Kinguin-eCommerce-API/apidocs/order/README.md

 `serial` is a plain text serial key or in case of `image/*` base64 encoded content of the image with product serial key

-`kinguinId` is product id (may not exist for orders from before 2018-11-13)
+`kinguinId` is product id (only available for orders created after 2018-11-13)

 ### Example
 ```